Makemake: Surface composition and color

+Geography

-Makemake appears to have a uniform surface with very small longitudinal variations in albedo, color, and composition, in contrast to the highly mottled terrain of Pluto.
-It is unknown whether Makemake shows latitudinal surface variations, as detecting these would require continuous observations of Makemake changing its aspect angle as it orbits the Sun (in other words, change seasons), which takes many years.
-Makemake showed no change in its absolute magnitude and light curve from 2006 to 2017, during which Makemake's aspect angle changed by about 11°.
-If Makemake has latitudinal surface variations, they would likely resemble bands running longitudinally across Makemake's surface.
+Makemake appears to have a uniform surface with only minor variations in albedo, color, and composition across its longitudes.
+This contrasts with the highly mottled surface of Pluto.
+Whether Makemake exhibits significant latitudinal variations remains unknown, as these can only be detected by observing the dwarf planet from different viewing angles (aspect angles) as it progresses through its orbit around the Sun.
+Because Makemake orbits slowly, such observations require many years.
+Between 2006 and 2017, Makemake's aspect angle changed by about 11°, yet no corresponding changes were observed in its absolute magnitude or light curve.
+If latitudinal variations do exist, they would likely resemble bands running parallel across Makemake's equator.

 Planetary scientists William M. Grundy, Alex H. Parker, and colleagues have hypothesized that Makemake's abundant volatile methane may lead to similar geography and geology as Pluto.
 If Makemake has seasonal volatile transport processes like Pluto, it could potentially produce a longitudinally uniform band of dark material, akin to Pluto's Belton Regio.
 Alternatively, if Makemake has a non-global atmosphere that froze onto its surface, its equator could be bright and frost-covered, whereas its poles could be darker.
 Seasonal sublimation and deposition of methane could potentially produce bladed terrain or even thick, convecting glaciers resembling Pluto's Sputnik Planitia.
 Makemake is not expected to have mountains taller than 10 km.